 Under the new arrangements, heads/principals are expected to ensure that ECTs receive a programme of ECF based training that enables the ECT to understand and apply the knowledge and skills set out in each of the ECF evidence (‘learn that’) statements and practice (‘learn how to’) statements outlined in ECF policy.

-They are also required to ensure termly progress reviews and end of year formal assessments of an ECTs teaching and performance towards meeting the government teaching standards.
-The formal assessments should be based on evidence from day-to-day practice and observations made throughout induction including discussions at progress review points and end of year formal assessment meetings between the induction tutor and/or the headteacher/principal and ECT.
+They are also required to ensure termly progress reviews and end of year formal assessments of an ECTs teaching and performance towards consolidating their ITT and meeting/embedding the government teacher standards.
+Formal assessments should be based on evidence from day-to-day practice and observations made throughout induction including discussions at progress review points and end of year formal assessment meetings between the induction tutor/lead and/or the headteacher/principal and ECT.

 The headteacher/principals key responsibilities include…

 - Ensuring that, along with the governing body and appropriate body, a post is suitable for induction to take place (see 2.17 and 2.18 on page 14 and 15 of statutory guidance) and an appropriate ECF based induction programme is provided in line with national arrangements inc recommending to the appropriate body whether an ECT has met the teaching standards.

-- Ensuring that each ECT is registered for induction with an appropriate body for induction (e.g. Manchester Local Authority) within 10 working days of the induction start date (preferably before if QTS has already been confirmed and verified as part of the statutory employment checks).
+- Ensuring that each ECT is registered for induction with an appropriate body for induction (e.g. Manchester Local Authority) within 10 working days of the induction start date (preferably before if QTS has already been confirmed and verified as part of statutory employment checks).

-Registration is a legal requirement - if an ECT is not registered for induction with the appropriate body for induction, legally, they are not under induction and induction cannot be backdated.
+Registration is a legal requirement - if an ECT is not registered for induction with an appropriate body for induction, legally, they are not under induction and induction cannot be backdated (nor can the ECF)

 - Ensuring the appointment of an induction tutor who must hold QTS and have the skills, knowledge and experience to carry out the role effectively and who must be able to assess the ECTs progress against the government teaching standards; it is also expected that the induction tutor be given adequate time to carry out the role effectively and to meet the needs of the ECT (see below for further information).